Presidents Cup Competition

 Any violation of player or team eligibility rules will result in the forfeiture of any games in which an ineligible team or player has participated.
 The coach is ultimately responsible for verifying player eligibility.

 Notice of intent to withdraw or forfeit a game must be made to the Presidents Cup Chairman.
-Any team withdrawing from the competition after October 5, 2012 will lose their Presidents Cup entrance fee.
-Any team withdrawing from the competition through a game forfeit or other circumstances after the schedules are released and until 32 days before Regional competition will lose their entrance fee and be fined an additional 500.00 for the forfeit.
+Any team withdrawing from the competition after September 28, 2013 at 9:00 AM will lose their Presidents Cup entry fee.
+Any team withdrawing from the competition through a game forfeit or other circumstances after the schedules are released and until the number of days designated by the Region before Regional competition will lose their entrance fee and be fined an additional 500.00 for the forfeit.

-If a team forfeits games above the State Association competition (Regional or National Competition) 31 days prior to the Regional competition there will be an additional 1500.00 fine.
+If a team forfeits games above the State Association competition (Regional or National Competition) inside the number of days designated by the Region for the Regional competition there will be an additional 1500.00 fine.
 If a team forfeits the Regional competition 5 days or less before the Regional competition is scheduled to begin another 3000.00 fine will be charged by the Region.
 A additional fine will be imposed for a forfeit of National Competition after winning the Regional Competition.
 This fine will be set at 1500.00.

 Regional and National Obligations